imjrmathew/CLI-Rest-API/README.md

         virtualenv venv

-- After creating the virtual env, activate the environment by using the cmd.
+- After creating a virtual env, activate the environment by using the cmd.

         venv\Scripts\activate

-- Next, we need to install some dependencies, to do that in cmd, type:
+- Next, we need to install some dependencies, to do that in the cmd, type:

         pip install -e .

-- **[OPTIONAL]** If the above code shows an error, then we must install an dditional package, so:
+- **[OPTIONAL]** If the above code shows an error, then we must install an additional package, so to do that:

         pip install setuptools